Continuous Power Generator Buying Guide

 In other instances, the task at hand is so critical that there isn't room for any utility power outages, like a hospital or cold-storage facility.

-If you manage such an industrial or critical facility, then you need a continuous source of electrical power that only a prime power generator can provide.
+If you manage such an industrial or critical facility, then you need a constant source of electrical power that only a continous power generator can provide.

-Prime power generators serve as the primary source of electrical power for a given application and typically have an output ranging between 25 kilowatts and 1 Megawatt.
+Continuous power generators, also known as prime power generators, serve as the primary source of electrical power for a given application and typically have an output ranging between 25 kilowatts and 1 Megawatt.
 They can run continuously (24/7) at variable and maximum loads to completely replace the utility provider, if necessary.

 Who Uses Prime Power Generators?